Posted on Leave a comment

 3. Developing Your Army

 In the opening, your primary objective is to develop your chess pieces efficiently and harmoniously.
 Get your knights and bishops off their starting squares and into the game, where they can exert influence.
-Avoid moving the same piece multiple times in the opening unless absolutely necessary.
+In the opening, it’s generally best to avoid moving the same piece multiple times.
+Focus on developing your other pieces to control the center..
 A well-developed position is one where all your pieces are working together as a coordinated unit.
 This includes castling early to secure your king, bringing your rooks to open files, and connecting them to work in tandem.

 4. King Safety Above All